samlynndavis/Bodiless-JS-Chris/packages/bodiless-layouts/README.md

 (you can undo this by clicking the "select all" checkbox at the top).
 * Using the search box field to search across all of the component titles.

-You can hover over the infomation icon to see a description of the component.
+You can hover over the information icon to see a description of the component.

 When you have found the right component, simply click on it, and it will be added at the end of the activated flowContainer.